-The Group operates in a number of currencies and, accordingly, hedges a portion of its currency transaction risk.
 The fair values are based on Level 2 valuation techniques and observable inputs including the contract prices.
-The fair value of these contracts when initiated is \$nil; no premium is paid or received.
+The fair value of these contracts when initiated is nil; no premium is paid or received.

 19. Employee benefit obligations

 The Group operates defined benefit or defined contribution pension schemes in most of its countries of operation and the assets are held in separately administered funds.
 The principal funded defined benefit schemes, which are funded by contributions to separately administered funds, are in the U.K. and the U.S.